Are you looking to switch to the latest Google Analytics version?

 Note: Google Analytics 4 uses both ‘data stream’ and ‘web stream’.
 These both simply mean the flow of analytics data that Google Analytics receives from your website.

-One thing you need to know is that Google Analytics 4 reports are quite different than what you’re used to in Universal Analytics.
+One thing you need to know is that Google Analytics 4 reports are quite different than what you are used to in Universal Analytics.

 They have introduced new terminology, and many familiar metrics and reports are missing completely.
-Basically if you were using common reports like the Top Landing Pages report or others, then you’d have to recreate those from scratch in Google Analytics 4.
+Basically, if you were using common reports like the Top Landing Pages report or others, then you would have to recreate those from scratch in Google Analytics 4.

-It will help you see all the familiar analytics reports right in your WordPress dashboard, and it also lets you use both Universal Analytics and Google Analytics 4 at the same time.
+It will help you see all the familiar analytics reports right in your WordPress dashboard and make it easier to find the data you need for decision-making.

 Let’s take a look at how to easily set up Google Analytics 4 on your WordPress site with MonsterInsights.